Sebastian-git/SpeedTyping/README.md

 Otherwise, if the current character isn't a white space (a normal letter/number), then append the character. <br>

-Finally, set the previous character equal to the current for the next iteration. <br>
+Finally, set the previous character equal to the current for the next iteration. <br> <br>

 (2)